camarman/GTRPy/demos/demo_2.md

 # Demo 2

-In this demo, we will explore the go through usage of the GTR Tensors and how to vary types.
+In this demo, we will explore the GTR Tensors and learn how to vary type.

 Will be available soon...